satellitecomponent/Neurite/README.md

 ## FractalGPT

 ### `Not your typical chat interface`
-- **Web of Thought Reasoning:** Engage with non-linear, rhizomatic memory.
+- **Web of Thought Reasoning:** Engage with non-linear, rhizomatic memory through our biomimetic interface.
-- **Limitless AI Agents:** Create an endless number of chat interfaces, or let the AI take notes from above.
+- **Limitless AI Agents:** Create and connect an endless number of individual chat windows, or let the AI take notes from above.
-- **Fractal Interface:** Immerse yourself in learning within a captivating fractal landscape.
+- **Fractal Interface:** Utilize a custom fractal environment designed for Iterative Exploratory Learning.
 - **Custom Tool Creation:**  Connect nodes that contain code blocks together to run html/css/js in an iframe, or Python via Pyodide.

 ### `Modular Conversation`